provenance-io/provenance/x/exchange/spec/05_queries.md

 ## OrderFeeCalc

-The `OrderFeeCalc` query is used to find out the various fee required options for some order details.
+The `OrderFeeCalc` query is used to find out the various required fee options for a given order.
 The idea is that you can provide your [AskOrder](03_messages.md#askorder) or [BidOrder](03_messages.md#bidorder) in this query in order to identify what fees you'll need to pay.

 Either an `ask_order` or a `bid_order` must be provided, but not both.